 During the Napoleonic Wars of Europe, England imposed trade restrictions and practiced impressment of American sailors.
 The United States responded by declaring war on Great Britain in the summer of 1812.
 The (First) Bank of the United States' charter had expired in 1811, leaving the government limited options for financing a war America was unprepared for.
 The government's coffers were insufficient to sustain a conflict, so Treasury Secretary Albert Gallatin proposed a series of interest and non-interest bearing notes to raise needed revenue.
 (The final cost of the war would total some $158 million).
 Issued from 1812-1815, these notes would be redeemable as payment for government duties and taxes.
 While they were not technically legal tender, they served a de facto role as America's first circulating currency, as merchants and individuals used these notes in that capacity.
 Presented here is an 1812 Treasury Circular signed by Secretary Gallatin, and four of the small denomination notes from the 1815 issue.
-Although they were non-interest bearing instruments, they were exchangeable for a 7% stock at the government's discretion.

 1815 FIVE DOLLAR NOTE